layrjs/layr/website/frontend/public/docs/v2/reference/attribute-4Ue4sA2NaHOMD3Y3NuWFEz.immutable.md

 ```
 const title = movie.getAttribute('title');
-title.setValueSource('self'); // The value was set locally
+title.setValueSource('local'); // The value was set locally
 title.setValueSource('backend'); // The value came from an upper layer
 title.setValueSource('frontend'); // The value came from a lower layer
 ```